Chestnut Herbal School

 You’ll befriend THE most common edible and medicinal wayside plants, including dandelion, stinging nettles, violet, yarrow, burdock, rose, goldenrod, and many others.
 The printable manual is hundreds of pages long and filled with close-up photos for identification, medicinal uses, and loads of easy-to-follow recipes.
 In fact, most of our plant profiles contain more detail than you’ll find in any book on wild foods and herbs.

-but all of the content from this course is also included in our 1000 hour Herbal Immersion Program.
+All of the content from this course is also included in our 1200 hour Herbal Immersion Program.

 -